 Speech and language skills are screened in kindergarten and on a referral basis by speech clinicians.
 Gross-motor and fine-motor skills, academic and social-emotional skills are assessed by the teachers and support staff.
 Screening activities include: review of group-based data such as cumulative enrollment and health records, report cards and academic skills scores.
 Identified needs from these screening sources, as well as information obtained from parents and outside agencies, is assessed, noted within the student’s record and discussed with parents.

 Clairton City School District has intervention/prevention teams in place to support students as a pre-referral system.
-At the elementary school (K-5), a child study team, known as E-SAP, has been established as part of the pre-referral intervention process.
-The team consists of principals, dean, social worker, regular and special education teachers, instructional coach, speech therapist and school psychologist.
-The E-SAP Team assists teachers and parents with supporting students who are experiencing academic, behavioral, medical, emotional and social skills difficulties.
+At the elementary school (K-5), a child study team, known as ESAP, has been established as part of the pre-referral intervention process.
+The team consists of principals, social worker, regular education teachers, literacy coach, speech therapist and school psychologist.
+The ESAP Team assists teachers and parents with supporting students who are experiencing academic, behavioral, medical, emotional and social skills difficulties.

 Clairton Elementary also has a multi-faceted system in place to provide Tiered Interventions to students in Kindergarten – 5th grade.
 Flexible intervention groups are created periodically when teachers meet during grade-level PLC meetings.
 Groups are based on data, and allow teachers to meet the needs of individual students.
 Students in Kindergarten-2nd grade receive daily reading intervention using Saxon Phonics.
 Waterford Early Learning in Reading, Mathematics, and Science is also used daily in Kindergarten-2nd grade classrooms.
-Grade-level paraprofessionals, one per grade level, are available for students in Kindergarten-5th grade to provide targeted Tier II intervention for students needing Strategic Intervention in small groups.
-A Reading Tutor is available to provide Intensive Intervention to students in 3rd-5th grade.
-The principal is certified a Reading Specialist and coordinates all supplemental instruction provided by the paraprofessionals and Reading Tutor.
-A multitude of research-based interventions.
+Title I Paraprofessionals, one per grade level, are available for students in Kindergarten-3rd grade to provide targeted Tier II intervention for students needing Strategic Intervention in small groups.
+A Reading Tutor is employed to provide Intensive Intervention to students in 3rd-5th grade.
+A Literacy Coach coordinates all supplemental instruction provided for by the Title I Paraprofessionals and Reading Tutor using a multitude of research-based interventions.
 Read Naturally, Rewards, Step-by-Step, and Sonday are just a few of the programs being utilized for targeted intervention.

 Students are assessed a minimum of three times per year using a variety of benchmark assessments.
-Kindergarten through 5th grade use DIBELS Next and the DIBELS Math assessment.
-Students in 3rd-5th grade take the OnHand Schools Assessments in Mathematics and English Language Arts and the Classroom Diagnostic Tests (CDT).
-Data for all grade levels is analyzed regularly by teachers in grade-level Professional Learning Communities for Benchmark Assessments, as well as formative and classroom assessments.
+Kindergarten through 5th grade use DIBELS Next.
+GMADE is used up to 2nd grade, and students in 3rd-5th grade take the 4Sight Assessments in Mathematics and English Language Arts.
+Data is analyzed regularly by teachers in grade-level Professional Learning Communities for Benchmark Assessments, as well as formative and classroom assessments.
 Progress monitoring continues throughout the year and groups are adjusted as needed after data is reviewed by grade level teams.

 Clairton City School District began offering Clairton Achieves in the fall of 2014.
 All teachers in the district, K-12, provide additional targeted instruction to small groups of students every Tuesday and Wednesday from 2:50-3:30 p.m.
 Teachers are able to extend the school day for students who need additional intervention on a specific skill, can work with students in small groups, provide prescriptive programming via computer, or allow students time to make up missed assignments.
 The district also began offering an afternoon meal to all students in the district in the fall of 2015 directly after school on Monday and Thursday, as well as following Clairton Achieves on Tuesday and Wednesday.